baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

 ## Import `Pytorch` Third-Party Libraries

 Pytorch is a widely used deep learning framework for machine learning.
-We can import a third-party library [Pytorch](https://pytorch.org/) to use its functions。How to import it, as shown below:
+We can import a third-party library [Pytorch](https://pytorch.org/) to use its functions.
+How to import it, as shown below:

 - Step 1: `pip download torch torchvision` // download `torch` package and its dependency package(PIL、caffee2、numpy、six.py、torch、torchvision)
 - Step 2: `unzip` command to inflate the downloaded whl files for getting the source package, then remove useless whl files and package-description files